 Since part of our college counseling program at Green Ivy includes helping students choose the right fit for summer activities, we wanted to share our best practices for choosing and applying to summer college programs.
-Remember: look at these programs as a way to expand or enrich a personal interest, and as one option for your summer.
+Remember: recommendations are not an endorsement – students should look at these programs as a way to expand or enrich a personal interest and as one option for their summer.
 There are plenty of free and low-cost ways to create a meaningful summer experience.

 We’ve provided our strategies along with a list of specific and reputable programs, ranging from intensive STEM research and sustainability courses to creative writing workshops and entrepreneurship opportunities.